2019–20 AS Monaco FC season

 The 2019–20 season was Monaco's seventh consecutive season in Ligue 1 since promotion from Ligue 2 in 2013.
 Monaco finished the season in ninth position, on 1.43 points per game, after the season was ended on 30 April by the Ligue de Football Professionnel due to the COVID-19 pandemic in France.
 In the Coupe de France, Monaco were eliminated in the round of 16 by Saint-Étienne.
 In the Coupe de la Ligue, Monaco were eliminated by Lille in the same stage.

+This season was the club's first since 2015–16 (2012–13 in general) without Colombian striker Radamel Falcao, who departed Monaco to join Turkish club Galatasaray.